gobardhanm/responsive-nft-site/README.md

     > "Images" have a displace value of "inline" , so we can make it "block" if something is not working right.

+    > "Margin" and "Padding" values in em are relative to the element's current font-size value.

+  **> An "em" value can compound from one level to another.
+        Ex:
+            .parent-container{
+                font-size: 1.2em;
+            }

+            .child-item{
+                font-size: 1.5em; /* Here the font size of the child item is getting compounded by ( 1.2 * 1.5 ) */
+            }

+            - To resolve this issue we use, "rem"

+    > "rem" unit : (The root em) :

+        - By default, a "rem" value will be a multiple of 16px.

+        ( It will only change if the html root font-size is changed,
+        Ex:
+            html{
+                font-size: 20 // Now the rem will act according to this, otherwise the default 16px })

+    >